A new approach to the equivariant topological complexity: Topological robotics in presence of a symmetry

-\begin{thm} Let $G$ be a compact Lie group.
-A compact metrizable space $G$ -space $X$ is a $G$-ANR if and only if every pair $(Y,X)$ is a closed $G$ cofibration for $Y$ and $X$ metrizable, $X$ closed and invariant in $Y$. \end{thm}
+\begin{prop} Let $G$ be a compact Lie group.
+A compact metrizable $G$-space $X$ is a $G$-ANR if and only if every pair $(Y,X)$ is a closed $G$-cofibration for $Y$ and $X$ metrizable, $X$ closed and invariant in $Y$. \end{prop}

-Jaworowski proved the following theorem \begin{thm} Let $G$ be a compact Lie group.
-A compact $G$-space is a $G$-ANR if and only if for every closed subgroup $H\subset G$ the fixed point space $X^H$ is an ANR. \end{thm}
+\begin{prop}[Jaworowski \cite{jaworowski}] Let $G$ be a compact Lie group.
+A compact $G$-space is a $G$-ANR if and only if for every closed subgroup $H\subseteq G$ the fixed point set $X^H$ is an ANR. \end{prop}